Gelbpunkt/mamba-lang/README.md

-## Mamba programming language
+## Mamba Programming Language

-Mamba is a simple dynamic typed, programming language.
+Mamba is a simple dynamic typed programming language.
-Thanks to [maldoinc](https://github.com/maldoinc/mamba) for a good thing to start with and modify!
+Thanks to [maldoinc](https://github.com/maldoinc/mamba) for a great code base to start with and modify!

-Sadly he's no longer working on it, so I made this and will continue updating it.
+Sadly, he's no longer working on it, so I made this fork and will continue updating it.

 I am working on this right now and there are lots of features to add, e.g. modules and limitation on loops and HTTP operations or modules.

 ### Installation requirements ###

-* Python3
+* Python 3.x
 * ply

 ### Features ###